FarmBot-Docs/farmbot-genesis/v1.3/Extras/bom/extrusions.md

 ---
 title: "Extrusions"
 slug: "extrusions"
-excerpt: "Tech specs for the extrusions in FarmBot Genesis.
+description: "Tech specs for the extrusions in FarmBot Genesis.
 Visit [our shop](http://shop.farm.bot) to purchase parts."
 ---

 * toc